yilin-Zheng/physical-making-homework/Week03/week03 Lab Report.md

 ### Lab 03 - Dark Detecting LED

+Sensors and transistors can be used to detecte the dynamic changes in the atmosphere in order to vary the input in the circuit.
+This circuit detects the amount of light in the room and react to it.

-The circuit we built acts opposite to the way it should.
-The LED is on when light is light and off when it is dark.
-We connected the same as the circuit diagram shows, and did not know why this happpens.
+The circuit we built acted opposite to the way it should.
+The LED was on when light was light and off when it was dark.
+We connected the same as the circuit diagram shows, and did not know why this happpened.

 ![Image04](Week03Lab03.1.JPG)
 ![Image05](Week03Lab03.2.JPG)

-###### VedioLink
+###### VideoLink
 https://youtu.be/ncrLFZBRUR4